SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/tcp-routes-mqtt.md

 ### Connecting to the Solace Messaging Service

-Once the credentials are extracted, you can create and then connect the Solace Session in the conventional way as outlined in the [MQTT Publish/Subscribe tutorial]({{ site.links-mqtt-pubsub-tutorial }}){:target="_top"}.
+Once the credentials are extracted, you can create and then connect the Solace Session in the conventional way as outlined in the [MQTT Publish/Subscribe tutorial]({{ site.links-mqtt-pubsub-tutorial }}).

 Create an mqtt client and connection properties.